adewg/ICAR/location-scheme.md

 ## Feed types

-We recommend to use the fao.org scheme for identifying feed types.
+We recommend to use the org.fao scheme for identifying feed types.

 FAO also has a list of "feed materials for ruminant species" (see http://www.fao.org/fileadmin/user_upload/gleam/docs/GLEAM_2.0_Model_description.pdf) table 3.2.
 There are 30 items: